animysore/trs-python/README.md

    ```

 3. Open the simulator and load the default scene - `scenes/house.ttt`.
-4. Run any of the examples in the `focused` directory.
+4. Run the example.

     ```bash
-       cd focused
-       python youbot_arm.py
+    python youbot.py
     ```

+Examples showing a single task - such as moving the robot, controlling arm, taking a picture, etc.  are included in the `focused` directory.